Hyundai fears smog tax blow to domestic sales - sources

 Hyundai said in a written response to Reuters questions on the tax that it was expanding its line-up of diesel and hybrid cars in line with changes to "consumer perception".

-Like Japanese rival Toyota Motor Corp (7201.T), Hyundai has long concentrated on fuel-cell vehicles powered by electricity generated using hydrogen.
+Like Japanese rival Toyota Motor Corp, Hyundai has long concentrated on fuel-cell vehicles powered by electricity generated using hydrogen.

 But it is expanding its offering by also investing in battery-powered cars and plans to launch its first rechargeable battery-powered vehicle in 2016.